twanvl/longest-path/README.md

-Efficiently find the maximal weight Eulerian path in an undirected weighted graph.
+Efficiently find the longest Eulerian path in an undirected weighted graph.
 This is a path from a node i to node j, that uses each *edge* at most once.

+The algorithm is based on perfect matchings.
+Roughly: we remove edges so that all odd-degree nodes get even degree, then the remaining edges form an Eulerian path.

 Usage example: